-“We are so proud to support this great program, which will help Holocaust survivors live healthier, more comfortable lives,” said Lampert.
 “We have worked with Henry Schein for a long time, and it gives us tremendous pleasure to build upon our strong partnership by participating with the company on a program that will bring much needed oral care to a most deserving and at-risk population.”
 25% of Holocaust survivors in the United States already live below the poverty line, and many suffer from post-traumatic stress disorders.
 Some victims neglect their oral health to the point that they are unable to properly chew and digest their meals.

 To date, the Alpha Omega-Henry Schein Cares Holocaust Survivors Oral Health Program has provided oral care to more than 130 economically vulnerable Holocaust survivors in Boston, Chicago, Detroit, New York City, the New York/New Jersey metro area, Philadelphia, Seattle, Montreal, and Toronto.